Last updated 18 February 2022

 - Olivier Awards, Royal Opera House, London on 15 April 2012 (Brian) – The echo in the auditorium from the drums gives the false impression that the percussion’s slightly out of time, which is a little distracting.
 But otherwise it’s a good performance.

-They’ve also made a lot of guest appearances in the musical itself, in the West End and abroad, for anniversaries, cast changes and even just for fun.
+They’ve also made a lot of guest appearances in the musical itself, for anniversaries, cast changes and even just for fun.
 Brian would rise from a trap door in the stage, emerging from a cloud of smoke to begin his guitar solo, while Roger would usually be revealed at the start of the hard rock section if he was also involved.
 Often they would just be there for Bohemian Rhapsody, but occasionally they would play one or two other songs as well.

-Brian made his first appearance at the Dominion Theatre, London on 12 November 2002.
-He and lead singer Tony Vincent draw out the end of the song for a bit longer than usual here, just for the fun of it.
+- Dominion Theatre, London on 12 November 2002 (Brian’s first appearance) – He and lead singer Tony Vincent draw out the end of the song for a bit longer than usual here, just for the fun of it.
 That performance was shot professionally with multiple cameras it seems, which makes you wonder if a full recording of the entire show exists.
 It’s very possible, as a lot of theatres keep archive recordings of their productions – not in suitable quality for commercial release necessarily, but for reference and historical interest.

 - 7th anniversary, Dominion Theatre, London on 18 May 2009 (Brian) – Ben Elton, who wrote the story for the show, emerges from the smoke with Brian here.
 He appeared in a few shows over the years to give a thank you speech, and on the 5th anniversary had given a commemorative plaque to the cast, Brian and Roger.